- How is bladder cancer treated?

 - To help prevent or treat symptoms caused by advanced bladder cancers

 Radiation therapy is often combined with chemotherapy to make the radiation more effective.
-The combination of radiation therapy and chemotherapy after transurethral bladder surgery is sometimes able to destroy cancers that would otherwise need to be treated with cystectomy.
+The combination of radiation therapy and chemotherapy after transurethral bladder surgery can sometimes destroy cancers that would otherwise need to be treated with cystectomy.
 This approach can be used to treat smaller tumors (about an inch or less in size) as long as there are no signs of kidney blockage.
-If the treatment doesn’t work or the cancer comes back, you will need cystectomy.
+If the treatment doesn’t work or the cancer comes back, you will need a cystectomy.

 Side effects of radiation therapy

 Side effects of radiation depend on the dose given and the area being treated.
 They may be worse if chemotherapy is given with the radiation.
-Side effects may include:
+Side effects can include: